Yotuel Romero

 Emigrantes received a nomination for the Grammy Awards in the category of Best Latin Rock/Alternative Album, and won the award for Best Hip Hop/Rap Album

-In 2008, the song Pal Norte, by the Puerto Rican group Calle 13, won a Latin Grammy for Best Urban Song.
+In 2008, the song Pal Norte, featuring the Puerto Rican group Calle 13, won a Latin Grammy for Best Urban Song.
 They were also nominated for Antidiotico for Best Urban Music Album and the song Hay Un Son for Best Video.

 The theme "A lo cubano" is one of the most commonly used backgrounds in series, contests, and movies where a character from the island is introduced.